meodai/bonescss/README.md

         - `.centered-content`
           - `.centered-body`

-  If you don't need to support uncool browser is suggest you use the mixin `absolute-center()`.
+  If you don't need to support uncool browser is suggest you use the mixin `center-absolute()`.

+- **@mixin center-absolute($direction:both|horizontal|vertical)**
+   Absolutely centers an element in it's parent horizontal, vertically or in both directions

 ## 3.helpers
 The helpers are mostly text helpers.
 This is why the rules are prefixed with `%t-` and `.t-`, this can be changed by overwriting: `$text-selectors: "%t-" ".t-";`